Life Transition Navigation in Nassau County

 Do I need to travel for sessions?

-No. All sessions are conducted by phone.
+No. Sessions are conducted primarily by phone.
 MindLAB Neuroscience serves clients globally.
 The Nassau County context on this page reflects the specific community pressures that shape transitions here, but the methodology works regardless of location.

 Also available in: Miami · Wall Street · Midtown Manhattan · Beverly Hills · Lisbon